Why Gravel Bikes?

 Since our customer does in fact ride in the city and on the open road, our selection of gravel bikes are steel, not aluminum or carbon.
 This means you can still safely lock it to a metal pole without worrying about dents or breaks.
 It also means you have a far more comfortable material for true gravel riding, because nothing absorbs shock quite like steel (well, there is titanium, but that costs a lot).
 And, that's why we carry Masi and Raleigh, two of the industries benchmarks when it comes to steel.

 We carry the Masi brand as our entry point.
 Masi has been leaders in both steel and the gravel category, and the two come together in a selection of bikes that truly offer a world of exploration and practicality - from the daily commute to multi-day adventures.
-If you want a bike that tilts ever so slightly to a road-bike performance, we carry the Raleigh Tamland series (for some of our staff, this has replaced our road bikes).
+If you want a bike that tilts ever so slightly to a road-bike performance, we carry the Raleigh Tamland series (for some of our staff, this has replaced their road bikes).
 Raleigh has been the leading brand in the gravel category, and we suspect that's because the Raleigh DNA has always been about performance for everyone (not just the pros) and a long history of building steel bikes.

 So, if you managed to read all of this (thanks!) do stop by the store and try out a gravel bike.
 If you can only afford one bike that does everything well, this is it.